jlivingood/IETF-L4S-Deployment/Week5-PartB.md

 # Week 5 - Field Trial Instructions

 This testing is OPTIONAL and requires a device running Windows.
+This test is for advanced users.

 *If you do not use Windoes, please skip this test and see Part C of this week at https://github.com/jlivingood/IETF-L4S-Deployment/blob/main/Week5-PartC.md.*